-Underfloor heating systems are a great way to add a sense of cosiness and warmth to compliment your soft carpet flooring.
+Underfloor heating systems are a great way to add a sense of coziness and warmth to complement your soft carpet flooring.
 Warm carpets feel great underfoot, but they also help keep your home healthy by keeping humidity levels low, keeping dust mites and other allergens in check.

 Warmup has a wide range of systems from electric to wet underfloor heating to ensure the perfect heating solution for your carpet floors.

 Tile and stone floors are ideal for use with an underfloor heating system as they heat up fast and retain heat well, making the system efficient to run.